effectiveone/effective-card/README.md

 # effective-card
 wordpress-block-editor-pluggin

+# BUILT WITH
+- HTML
+- CSS
+- JAVASCRIPT
+- REACT

+## Show your support

+Give a ⭐️ if you like this project!

 ## What is in this repository

 The plugin contains three cards that work for the hover effect.
 Cards can be modified by changing appropriate criteria in block-editor (formerly gutenberg).